umati/Dashboard-OPCUA-Client/usage_as_model_test.md

     1. If browser was used a console comes up.
 The output should look like this:
 ![Client_Output](https://user-images.githubusercontent.com/105195460/178679686-8a3fc388-ef05-45cd-aeaf-da880036e526.png)
     2. This start up phase can last for up to 10 minutes
-    3. While this phase a `1` is transmittet to the MQTT Client
+    3. While this phase a `1` is transmitted to the MQTT Client

 5. After the start up a JSON containing all machine values is transmitted to the client